mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 There are many different ways to obtain data about objects.
 For example, you could use a GPS to capture points in the real world, then import the data into QGS afterwards.
-Or you could survey points the old-fashioned way using a theodolite, and enter the coordinates manually to create new features.
+Or you could survey points using a theodolite, and enter the coordinates manually to create new features.
 Or you could use the digitizing process to trace objects off of remote sensing data, such as satellite imagery or aerial photography.

 For our example, you'll be using the digitizing approach.
 Sample raster datasets are provided, so you'll need to import them as necessary.

-To do this, click on the :guilabel:`Add Raster Layer` button:
+* Click on the :guilabel:`Add Raster Layer` button:

 .. image:: ../_static/create_vector_data/006.png
    :align: center

-Navigate to :kbd:`exercise_data/raster/` and select the file :kbd:`3420C_2010_327_RGB_LATLNG.tif`, then click :guilabel:`Open`.
+* Navigate to :kbd:`exercise_data/raster/`.
+* Select the file :kbd:`3420C_2010_327_RGB_LATLNG.tif`.
+* Click :guilabel:`Open`.
 An image will load into your map.
-Find it in the :guilabel:`Layers list`, then click and drag it to the bottom of the list so that you can still see your other layers.
+* Find the new image in the :guilabel:`Layers list`.
+* Click and drag it to the bottom of the list so that you can still see your other layers.

-Next, find and zoom to this area:
+* Find and zoom to this area:

 .. image:: ../_static/create_vector_data/007.png
    :align: center